 Fasten the Bottom Plate

-For a concrete floor, fasten the bottom plate, which should be a pressure-treated 2-by-4, to the floor with concrete nails using a powder-actuated nail gun.
+For a concrete floor, fasten the bottom plate, which should be a pressure-treated two-by-four, to the floor with concrete nails using a powder-actuated nail gun.

 For wood floor systems, attach the bottom plate to the floor with a hammer and nails.
 Drive the nails by hand directly through the two-by-four, then the floor covering, and into the joist.
 The lumber for this application does not need to be pressure treated.